ralish/bash-script-template/README.md

    Core functions

+   Core functions

- c   ...... "commit" all changes + git push | usage: c "FEAT: new rule to avoid this glitch" v   ...... "version" update your app | usage: v 1.50.1 (+ no attribute) m   ...... "master" .. squash + rebase + merge edge to m + update the CHANGELOG | usage: m 3.5.1 m-ns   ... "master" no squash + rebase + merge edge to m + update the CHANGELOG | usage: m 3.5.1 r   ...... "release" generate CHANGELOG + push tag on m + push r on GitHub| usage: r 3.5.1
+ c   ...... "commit" all changes + git push | usage: c "FEAT: new rule to avoid this glitch" v   ...... "version" update your app | usage: v 1.50.1 m   ...... "master" (with squash) rebase + merge + update CHANGELOG | usage: m "UPDATE chap 32 + FIX typo" m-   ..... "master-" like m but with (no squash) | (no attr) r   ...... "release" + push tag + push release on GitHub | (no attr)

+   Expert mode

+ d   ...... "deploy" all steps (v,m,r) in one command (with squash) | usage: d 3.5.2 "UPDATE chap 32 + FIX typo" d-   ..... "deploy" all steps (v,m-,r) in one command (no squash) | usage: d- 3.5.2

    Utilities functions

-  ci   ..... "continous integration" CI status from Github Actions (no attribute) cr   ..... "changelog read" (no attribute) d   ...... "diff" show me diff in my code (no attribute) e   ...... "edge" recrete a fresh edge branch from master (no attribute) h   ...... "help" alias are also set to: -h, --help, help (no attribute) hash   ... "hash" Show me the latest hash commit (no attribute) l   ...... "log" show me the latest commits (no attribute) list   ... "list" all core functions (no attribute) log   .... "log" Show me the lastest commits (no attribute) mdv   ..... "markdown viewer" | usage: mdv README.md oe   ..... "out edge" Basic git checkout (no attribute) om   ..... "out master" Basic git checkout (no attribute) rr   ..... "release read" Show release from Github (attribute are optionnal) s   ...... "status" show me if there is something to commit (no attribute) shorturl   "shortner" limited github repos | usage: shorturl firepress-org ghostfire (+ no attribute) sq   ..... "squash" commits | usage: sq 3 "Add fct xyz" test   ... "test" test if requirements for bashLaVa are meet (no attribute) tr   ..... "tag read" the actual tag (no attribute) vr   ..... "version read" Show app's version (no attribute)
+ ci   ..... "continous integration" CI status from Github Actions (no attr) cr   ..... "changelog read" (no attr) diff   ... "diff" show me diff in my code (no attr) e   ...... "edge" recrete a fresh edge branch from master (no attr) gitio   .. "git.io shortner" work only with GitHub repos | usage: shorturl firepress-org ghostfire (opt attr) h   ...... "help" alias are also set to: -h, --help, help (no attr) hash   ... "hash" Show me the latest hash commit (no attr) l   ...... "log" show me the latest commits (no attr) list   ... "list" all core functions (no attr) log   .... "log" Show me the lastest commits (no attr) m-m   .... "master-merge" from edge.
+Does not update changelog | usage: m- "UPDATE chap 32 + FIX typo" mdv   .... "markdown viewer" | usage: mdv README.md oe   ..... "out edge" Basic git checkout (no attr) om   ..... "out master" Basic git checkout (no attr) rr   ..... "release read" Show release from Github (attr is opt) s   ...... "status" show me if there is something to commit (no attr) sq   ..... "squash" commits | usage: sq 3 "Add fct xyz" test   ... "test" test if requirements for bashLaVa are meet (no attr) tr   ..... "tag read" tag on master branch (no attr) vr   ..... "version read" show app's version from Dockerfile (no attr)

+   Accronyms

+ attr ==> attribute(s)
+ opt ===> optional
+ m =====> master branch
+ e =====> edge branch (DEV branch if you prefer)
 ```

 </p>